 The children earn Gem stickers and badges as they develop these learning skills and behaviours.
 Showing strong gem powers also earns gems towards a whole class collection.
 We celebrate this in class and in Celebration Assemblies each week.

 The government set out their definition of British values in the 2011 Prevent Strategy.
 These new regulations sit alongside the requirements of the Equalities Act.
 At Roundhill we focus on and embed the fundamental British values within our values-led approach to learning.

 The Department for Education’s five-part definition of British values is:

 • the rule of law

 • tolerance of those of different faiths and beliefs

-At Roundhill children will encounter these principles throughout everyday school life.
-We do this through different lessons ranging from Religious Education (RE), weekly news sessions to Personal, Social and Health Education (PSHE).
+At Roundhill children will encounter these principles through everyday school life.
+We teach these principles through a range of lessons such as Religious Education (RE), weekly news sessions and Personal, Social and Health Education (PSHE), as well as through our daily interactions with each other.
 Listed below are some examples of how we promote British values in our school community:

-We also have an E-Team (Equalities Team) which focuses on how we can promote equal opportunities, equity and promote diversity throughout the school.
+We have an E-Team (Equalities Team) which focuses on how we can promote equal opportunities and equity and celebrate diversity throughout our school.